 Most often, manufacturers will recommend that you install a vapor barrier along with pre-installed underlayment.
 Many homeowners fail to do their research, leaving their laminate flooring open to a range of moisture concerns.
-Eco Cork Foam is here to serve as your comprehensive floor underlayment, delivering the highest rated moisture protection in the industry.
-If your floors do not have a pre-attached underlayment, or that underlayment is not up to your standards, be sure to check out ECF!
+Eco Cork Foam is here to serve as your comprehensive floor underlayment, delivering the highest-rated moisture protection in the industry.
+If your floors do not have a pre-attached underlayment or that underlayment is not up to your standards, be sure to check out ECF!

 No Acoustical Concerns

-In some spaces, sound transmission may not be a particular concern.
-Single-level homes, outdoor living spaces, and exterior structures require little in terms of acoustic measures, as these floors are often placed directly over earth.
+In some spaces, the sound transmission may not be a particular concern.
+Single-level homes, outdoor living spaces, and exterior structures require little in terms of acoustic measures, as these floors are often placed directly over the earth.
 As opposed to apartment buildings, rooms that do not require sound protection can elect not to invest in a laminate underlayment.